-BSc in Environmental and Conservation 15.1.4 Sciences-Bilingual/Baccalauréate ès sciences (sciences de l'environment et de la conservation-bilingue)
+15.1.4 BSc in Environmental and Conservation Sciences-Bilingual/Baccalauréate ès sciences (sciences de l'environment et de la conservation-bilingue)

 To gain admission to the bilingual program students apply to Faculté Saint-Jean.
 Students will be registered in Faculté Saint-Jean for the first two years of their program.
-Students are then required to submit an application for Readmission or Internal Transfer to the Faculty of Agriculture, Forestry, and Home Economics All qualified Year 2 BSc in Environmental and Conservation Sciences-Bilingual students will then be promoted to Year 3 provided a minimum GPA of 2.0 has been achieved, and a minimum of ★54 applicable to the program has been successfully completed.
-Students in Year 2 who have completed less than ★54 towards the program, but who have a GPA of at least 2.0, may remain in Faculté Saint-Jean for one additional year.
+Students are then required to submit an application for Readmission or Internal Transfer to the Faculty of Agricultural, Life and Environmental Sciences.
+All qualified Year 2 BSc in Environmental and Conservation Sciences-Bilingual students will then be promoted to Year 3 provided a minimum GPA of 2.0 has been achieved, and a minimum of ★54 applicable to the program has been successfully completed.
+Students in Year 2 who have completed less than ★54 towards the program, but who have a GPA of at least 2.0. may remain in Faculté Saint-Jean for one additional year.

-Specific admission requirements are the same as for the BSc in Environmental and Conservation Sciences program (See §15.1.2), except that applicants must present one of French 30, 31 Français 30, French Language Arts 30, Langue et Littérature 30 in place of their fifth subject.
-See Faculté Saint-Jean §§183.1.16 and 183.1.5 for detailed admission requirements and information.
+Specific admission requirements are the same as for the BSc in Environmental and Conservation Sciences program (See §15.1.2), except that applicants must present one of French 30, 31, Français 30, 30-2 (or 33), French Language Arts 30, 30-2, in place of their fifth subject.
+See Faculté Saint-Jean §\$183.1.16 and 183.1.5 for detailed admission requirements and information.